What are the tonsils for?

 When can I go home after having my tonsils out?

-What should my child eat after a tonsillectomy?
+What should I eat after a tonsillectomy?

 The idea is that taking painkillers regularly will allow your child to eat and drink as normally as possible.
 This will in turn promote healing and reduce pain, infection and bleeding.
 The converse is also true in that if pain is allowed to increase, food intake suffers and the pain worsens yet further, leading to an infection and possibly bleeding.